Skip to main content

 Import config from YAML

-Defines the .yml file that defines the experiment settings.
+This setting defines the YML file that defines the experiment settings.

 Note